 - Cleaning and removing dead tissue

-Monitoring of calcium and magnesium levels is also important.
-In some cases, intradermal calcium injections are also used (3).
+Monitoring of electrolytes, calcium, and magnesium levels is also important.
+In some cases, calcium injections may also be indicated (3).

 Prevention is always better than cure.
 The following preventive tips can help one stay safe and avert chemical burns.

 In most cases, a chemical burn occurs as an accident.
 You may avoid it by adhering to these tips:

 - Store the chemicals in a safe place, away from children.

 - Wear protective gear while working with chemicals.

 - Keep chemicals in their original container or label the container with a strong color and maybe even a warning sign.

 - Be aware of the potential risks of chemicals you may be exposed to.
 Be well-informed and preemptive.